gurrgur/er-patcher/README.md

 ## Warning

 **This tool is based on patching the game executable though hex-edits.
-However it is done in a safe and non-destructive way, that ensures the patched executable is never run with EAC.
+However it is done in a safe and non-destructive way, that ensures the patched executable is never run with EAC enabled.
 Use at your own risk!**

 ## Features